annethedinosaur/annethedinosaur.github.io/religion.md

 - a lot of religious morals are just extremely stupid.
 - religions usually have an extremely binary concept of good and evil which is just stupid.
 - the normal argument for why xyz religion formed is always "divine intervention" which is incompatible with the materialist conception of history.
+- the supporters of the abrahamic religions really hate literally all satanism but satanism seems cool, and apparently there's an atheist version of satanism.